Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

 It's an asset, which means you can add it to an existing project without any issue.

 Simply download it, add it to your project, get the files you want to use.

-You will see for the player character script (and in the camera script) a keybinding variables group,

 you need to create a input action in your project for each action, and then type the exact same name into the corresponding input action variable